Update in progress March 2018

 There's a swimming pool, tennis courts and games room, plus a schedule of daily activities, most are free.
 Activities can include fish feeding, water volleyball, ukulele and drumming lessons, and sarong making and tying.
 On Sunday there's a bus service to church.
 The onsite shop Treasure Chest sells competitively priced souvenirs.

 We went to a drumming session and tapped out a few tunes, but it's You Tube who can show you how it's really done.
 We also attended an informal history and cultural session led by Tick Daniel's, and highly recommend it.
 One of the more curious things he mentioned was remote Palmerston Island, the only Cook Island where English is the native language.
 Englishman William Marsters arrived on the uninhabited island in 1862 with at least one Polynesian wife.
 He went on to father 17 or 23 children (depending on the source) and died in 1899 at age 78 with 54 grand children.
-The Masters (changed from Marsters probably due to pronunciation) family were granted ownership of the
+The Masters (changed from Marsters probably due to pronunciation) family were granted ownership of the island in 1954.

 The following is a random list of accommodation options with the exception of The Cooks Oasis Holiday Villas - a well priced self contained property recommended to us by fellow Kiwis.
 If you're booking your trip independently Rentraro.com manages around 80 tourism rental properties.
 (Rentraro won an Air NZ Supreme Award for Excellence and Innovation in 2011).
 Island Hopper Vacations is another option.